Alexamk/RREFinder/README.md

 For exploratory mode, please follow the instructions below.

-Install the HHsuite V3 or above (https://github.com/soedinglab/hh-suite)
+Install the HHsuite V3 (https://github.com/soedinglab/hh-suite)

-    - Make sure the following parameters are set (which is part of their recommended installation)
+Make sure the following parameters are set (which is part of their recommended installation)

 1) $HHLIB is set to the folder containing the HHsuite tool
-2) The binary files and the script files are in your path (i.e. if you open a terminal and type "hhblits" or "addss.pl", both should be recognized commands) Easiest way to do this is to modify the .bashrc file, and add a few extra lines: export HHLIB="/path/to/HHsuite" export PATH="$HHLIB/bin:$HHLIB/scripts:$PATH"
+2) The binary files and the script files are in your path (i.e. if you open a terminal and type "hhblits" or "addss.pl", both should be recognized commands) Easiest way to do this is to modify the .bashrc file, and add a few extra lines:

+        export HHLIB="/path/to/HHsuite"
+        export PATH="$HHLIB/bin:$HHLIB/scripts:$PATH"

 Then reboot the terminal or rerun the file (source ~/.bashrc)

-- Configure the HHsuite paths:
+Configure the HHsuite paths
 1) Find the file HHPaths.pm in the scripts folder
 2) You should see a section looking like this: